-supplanting.
+Supplanting.
 For the purposes of your COPS Office award, supplanting means replacing state, local, or BIA funds that otherwise would have been spent on law enforcement purposes with federal COPS Office funds.
 State, local, and tribal governments are prohibited from supplanting throughout the award period.
 This means that your agency may not use COPS Office funds to pay for any equipment/technology, services, or other items which, in the absence of the COPS Office program, would otherwise have been funded with state or local funds or funds supplied by the BIA.
 The COPS Office funds must instead be used to supplement, or increase, your law enforcement budget.
-For additional information on supplanting, please review TRGP-Hiring award condition #4 on page 7 or TRGP-E/T award condition #4 on page 38 of this manual.
+For additional information on supplanting, please review the TRGP-Hiring award condition 'Supplementing, Not Supplanting' or the TRGP-E/T award condition 'Supplementing, Not Supplanting' in this manual.

-2016 COPS Office Tribal Resources Grant Program (TRGP) Award Owner's Manual
+2017 COPS Office Tribal Resources Grant Program (TRGP) Award Owner's Manual